Consensys/doc.orion/docs/Reference/API-Methods.md

 ## knownnodes

-Returns the public key and URL for nodes discovered by Orion.
+Returns the public key and URL of nodes discovered by Orion.

 **HTTP Verb**
 GET